unkcs/gtav-sourcecode-build-guide/README.md

       1. Hold Shift and right click the `incredibuild4_0.exe` file, select "Copy as path"
       2. Open Command Prompt as Administrator
       3. Paste the path and press Enter
-   - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio.
+   - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
 6. Install OpenIV
 7. Install [DLL Patches and Rush Patches](#miscellaneous)
 8. (OPTIONAL) Install 3D Studio Max 2010 SDK
 9. Create X:\ Drive by following the steps at the bottom:
     1. Open Command Prompt
-    2. Create a new folder called "GTA" to the Desktop or anywhere that you want.
+    2. Create a new folder called "GTA" to the Desktop or anywhere that you want
     3. Run `net use X: \\localhost\c$\<Path to working folder for build> /persistent:yes`
        - Example: `net use X: \\localhost\c$\Users\abcd\Desktop\GTA /persistent:yes`
 10. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
-11. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK.
+11. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
-12. Copy all folders in `dll_patches_x.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying.
+12. Copy all folders in `dll_patches_x.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
-13. (OPTIONAL) Install 3rdParty Folder, Extract and Put the folder to `X:\gta5\`.
+13. (OPTIONAL) Install 3rdParty Folder, Extract and Put the folder to `X:\gta5\`
 14. Open Command Prompt as Administrator and run the following commands, then close:
 ```batch
 setx /m RS_TOOLSROOT X:\gta5\tools_ng